Guayaquil, Ecuador

 Las Peñas

-The bohemian hillside neighborhood at the base of Cerro Santa Ana isn't a queer district in any organized sense, but it's consistently queer-friendly thanks to the concentration of artists, galleries, and a creative community that includes visible queer residents.
+The bohemian hillside neighborhood at the base of Cerro Santa Ana isn't a queer district in any organized sense, but it's consistently welcoming thanks to the concentration of artists, galleries, and a creative community that includes visible queer residents.
 The 444-step Escalinata stairway has hosted Pride-related mural installations, and the Teatro Centro de Arte and Silueta X events occasionally bring the activist and intellectual queer scene into this neighborhood.
 Café Mío and Bar El Colonial are the drinking options here — casual, budget-priced, and leaning progressive relative to the city average.
 On a Sunday afternoon, this is the best place in Guayaquil to wander.

 Other neighborhoods worth knowing